percona/k8spg-docs/docs/eks.md

     !!! note

         CSI driver is needed for the Operator to work propely, and is not included by default starting from the Amazon EKS version 1.22.
-Therefore sers with existing EKS cluster based on the version 1.22 or earlier need to install CSI driver before updating the EKS cluster to 1.23 or above.
+Therefore servers with existing EKS cluster based on the version 1.22 or earlier need to install CSI driver before updating the EKS cluster to 1.23 or above.

 ## Install the Operator and Percona Distribution for PostgreSQL